ErnieDaTryHard/DiscordBotTemplate/README.md

 2. Install the required dependencies.
 This can be done by running `npm install` on the command line in our cloned / downloaded directory.

 3. Create a new application for your discord bot.
-Visit the [Discord Dev Portal](https://discord.com/developers/applications "Discord Dev Portal") and create a new application.
+Visit the [Discord Dev Portal](https://discord.com/developers/applications "Discord Dev Portal") to create a new application.

 Once created, go to the bot tab and create a new bot.
 Then copy the bot's token and paste it into the package.json file where it says "paste token here"